 Author: Admiral William H. McRaven

 The author, Admiral McRaven, is a former Navy Seal who was on watch when U.S. forces took down Osama Bin Laden in Pakistan in 2011.
-“I like to hear from good leaders,” says Manoj.
 “The book is about McRaven’s life and it gives you a feeling that there are still good people in this world.
 It was refreshing reading about someone of Admiral McRaven’s character and integrity, traits that are sometimes lacking in the business world and government today.
 Corporate leaders today could learn some valuable lessons from his perspective.”

 3. The Radium Girls: The Dark Story of America’s Shining Women